Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 23. Island of Graciosa

-24. Sao Jorge
+24. São Jorge

 In Sao Jorge, there are also several beaches in the north offering the right waves.
-There are many more spots in the Azores and some to discover so if you feel like it’s adventure time, this could be your next destination.
+There are many more spots in the Azores and some to discover, so if you feel like it’s adventure time, this could be your next destination.

-The Best Surfing sites in Portugal | Ilha da Madeira
+The Best Surfing Sites in Portugal | Ilha da Madeira

 25. Paúl do Mar